mohiva/play-silhouette/docs/how-it-works/providers.rst

 List of OAuth2 states
 ^^^^^^^^^^^^^^^^^^^^^

-We provide some built in state providers, but as noted above a customized state can be implemented to remember some state about a user.
+We provide some built in state providers.
+But as noted above a customized state can be implemented to remember some state about a user.

 CookieState